Full Review 9-17-2017

 Stability and smooth running are among the things that make it popular, including a lot of action, like huge swarms of aerial battles with bombers and fighters zooming around without having to have a monster computer to run them. v1.2 even includes a option to have more control over even larger flights.

-After EAW aged 6 years from its release it still was going strong.
-Today (2015) with all the add-ons and mods made by numerous artists where you can cherry pick them to make single packages (most made upto 2002), EAW certainly is a whole lot more today than it was when released.
+After EAW aged 6 years from its release it still was going strong (2004).
+Today (2015) with all the add-ons and mods made by numerous artists where you can cherry pick them to make single packages (most made in 1999-2002, some made beyond), EAW certainly is a whole lot more today than it was when released.
 You're in for a treat.
 See my Community Addons and Files Help Document page for more information regarding background and community add-ons that improve the game beyond this review.

 These are the community or independent made versions based on the v1.2 exe and game data: